Allison Sousa, Director

 Something people might not know about Allison is that she’s been playing the piano since the age of five and has a singing and acting background (though those talents are very rusty today).
-She is involved in numerous local volunteer organizations and is the mother of two sons; one a senior at Lenoir City High School and the other a Private First Class in the United States Marine Corps.
+She is involved in numerous local volunteer organizations and is the mother of two sons; one a senior at Lenoir City High School and the other a Lance Corporal in the United States Marine Corps.

 Madison Chambers, Event Captain

 Madison became a part of The Venue family in April of 2017 as an event attendant and was quickly promoted into her current, part-time event captain role.
 Her friendliness, positive attitude, willingness to learn, and excitement for the event business make her a valuable member of The Venue’s team, as do her social media and public relations skills.

 During her college years at UT Chattanooga, Madison worked for a production company involved with executing festivals and concerts.
 Currently, in addition to her work at The Venue, she also substitute teaches for Lenoir City Schools.
 She is also a charter member of the Loudon County Young Professionals organization.

 Madison never met a stranger and considers herself a people-person.
 “I love to help guests with what they need during an event and make them feel welcomed,” she said.
 “Making sure customers know they matter is important to me, and important in our business.”

 Like many of The Venue’s staff members, Madison enjoys the variety of events coming through the facility.
 She said, “The Venue has hosted some incredibly elaborate weddings and parties, but the corporate events are terrific, too.”
 The bottom line is that Madison enjoys her job and has fun with every event.